-US filmmaker David Lynch, famous for Twin Peaks, dead at 78
+Iconic US filmmaker David Lynch, famous for Twin Peaks, dead at 78

 David Lynch, celebrated for films such as Blue Velvet, The Elephant Man and Mulholland Drive, has died at the age of 78.

-Lynch’s family announced his death in a social media post on Thursday without giving information regarding his cause of death.
+Lynch’s family announced his death in a social media post on Thursday, without offering information regarding his cause of death.

 “We would appreciate some privacy at this time.
 There’s a big hole in the world now that he’s no longer with us.
 But, as he would say, ‘Keep your eye on the donut and not on the hole,’” the post states.
 “It’s a beautiful day with golden sunshine and blue skies all the way.”

-The acclaimed American filmmaker, writer, and artist — who earned three Oscar nominations for best director and one nod for best adapted screenplay — won fame for his unique and captivating visions on screen.
+Born in Montana in the western United States, the acclaimed filmmaker, writer and artist — who earned three Oscar nominations for best director and one nod for best adapted screenplay — won fame with his unique and captivating visions on screen.

 Inspired by a run-down section of Pennsylvania during his time as an art student in the 1960s at the Pennsylvania Academy of Fine Arts, Lynch produced the bizarre, dreamlike film Eraserhead in 1977.

-It was his first major feature, and it gained a cult following with fans including the famed director Stanley Kubrick.
+It was his first major feature, and it gained a cult following, with fans including the famed director Stanley Kubrick.

 He followed up that debut with The Elephant Man, which explored the life of a man with physical deformities living in Victorian England.
-The film was nominated for eight Oscars.
-Although it failed to win any, The Elephant Man propelled Lynch to a vaunted position in the United States film scene.
+The film was nominated for eight Oscar awards.
+Although it failed to win any, The Elephant Man propelled Lynch to a vaunted position in the US film scene.

 His films would come to feature some of the biggest names in Hollywood: Naomi Watts, Dennis Hopper, Laura Dern and Nicolas Cage.
 In 1990, he branched out into television with the cult classic Twin Peaks, which continued his exploration of the uncanny and neo-noir themes.